-For our men and women serving in uniform overseas, this one will be shown LIVE on the American Forces Network, specifically on AFN Prime Atlantic.
-Kickoff is slated for 1800Z, which is 1900L for everyone in Central Europe, 2130L for fans in Afghanistan, and 0200L on Monday morning for viewers in Japan and Korea.
+For our men and women in uniform overseas, well, it’s going to be an early morning for most of you, too.
+This game will actually be shown live on the American Forces Network, specifically on AFN Sports.
+Kickoff is scheduled for 0100Z on Monday morning, which works out to a 0200L kickoff in Central Europe, 0530L for everyone in Afghanistan, and 1000L for viewers in Japan and Korea.

 If you’re not going to be anywhere near a television for this one, you’ll be able to hear the call from Paul Allen and Pete Bercich on the Vikings Radio Network.
 That link goes to a list of Vikings Radio Network affiliates across the Upper Midwest.
 See if yours will be carrying the game.
 There are a couple of other places you can find it online as well, including the TuneIn radio service as well as the KFAN site (if you’re on a desktop or laptop computer only. . .it won’t work on phones or tablets).

 For those that have satellite radio, you can find the Vikings Radio Network feed on Sirius Channel 83.
 If you have XM Radio, you can hear the game on XM Channel 225.
 If you should prefer it, there will also be a “neutral” broadcast from Westwood One on SiriusXM NFL Radio, Channel 88.
 If you’re using the SiriusXM Online App, the Vikings’ permanent home there is Channel 819.

 Football Zebras informs us that the officiating crew for this week’s contest at U.S. Bank Stadium will be led by Bill Vinovich.
 The last time that the Vikings played a game refereed by Vinovich, and it also involved Kirk Cousins, as his crew officiated the Vikings’ 38-30 victory over the Washington Redskins last November at FedEx Field.